by wallacemcd | Mar 22, 2026 | Uncategorized

 Much like puberty and pregnancy, menopause is a natural physiological process.
 However, it is often shrouded in pseudoscience, misinformation, and a surge of supplements, medications, and treatments promising miraculous results, many lacking robust scientific evidence to support their efficacy.

 Oestrogen production peaks around age 30, and many women won’t notice symptoms of reduced oestrogen during perimenopause (changes in cycle length and flow) until their 40s, about 10 years before menopause (defined as the cessation of menstrual bleeding for one year).
-With increasing life expectancy, women may spend one-third of their lives post-menopause, managing the lasting impact of declining oestrogen levels on their health, including their skin, which becomes more prone to dryness and thinning.
+With increasing life expectancy, women may spend one-third of their lives post-menopause, manageing the lasting impact of declining oestrogen levels on their health, including their skin, which becomes more prone to dryness and thinning.

 Oestrogen (a group of hormones – oestradiol, oestriol, and oestrone, collectively referred to as oestrogens) plays a significant role in skin health.
 While changes in other organs may seem more critical, skin and aesthetic concerns are highly visible.
 These visible changes, such as fine lines and uneven tone, can affect self-esteem and quality of life, often prompting women to seek targeted skincare solutions.